usernyan/unirs/readme.md

 This project borrows heavily from Luke Smith's LARBS.

 This project is still in development, and doesn't install an entire system with full documentation yet!

+Some features:
+- Transparency on the status bar, terminal, and web browser (firefox)
+- Quick shortcuts to mounting, internet, and audio control.